adompeldorius/selfdestruct-analysis/README.md

 * 32,032 (~8%) distinct bytecodes that do not have `SELFDESTRUCT`, but has either `CALLCODE` or `DELEGATECALL`, and
 * 345,623 (~87%) distinct bytecodes that do not have any of the three opcodes and are therefore indestructable.

 The bytecodes that contain either `SELFDESTRUCT`, `CALLCODE` or `DELEGATECALL` are labeled *destructible*.
 We define a contract to be destructible if its bytecode is destructible.
+There are 37,313,775 destructible contracts in total.

-(Note: All contracts that are able to selfdestruct are labeled destructible, but not all contracts that are labeled destructible are actually able to selfdestruct)
+Note that all contracts that are able to selfdestruct are labeled destructible, but not all contracts that are labeled destructible are actually able to selfdestruct.
+For instance, every contract that has `CALLCODE` or `DELEGATECALL` are labeled selfdestructible, because it might use such calls to trigger a selfdestruct.

-Among the 43,621,454 total deployed contracts,

 ### Redeployable contracts